BUY MALTA PROPERTY!

 Residence (MPRP) and Citizenship of Malta

-For information about the Malta Permanent Residency Programme (MPRP) to become a Malta Permanent Resident or Malta Citizenship by Naturalisation for Exceptional Services to become a citizen of Malta, eligibility criteria, and how our Immigration Consultants can assist you, click on the following VisaConnect website pages:
+Find out about Malta Permanent Residency Programme (MPRP) to become a Malta Permanent Resident or Malta Citizenship by Naturalisation for Exceptional Services to become a citizen of Malta, eligibility criteria, and how our Immigration Consultants can assist you: